PrasanthKT/Phylogenetic-Tree-Construction-Algorithms/README.md

 ### Tools and Dependencies

 1. Phylosim
-An R package for simulating molecular sequence evolution along phylogenetic trees.
+R package for simulating molecular sequence evolution along phylogenetic trees.
 Phylosim supports both simple and complex evolutionary models, allowing precise control over sequence length, taxa, and substitution rates.
 It generates reference datasets for benchmarking tree construction methods.
 The detailed R scripts can be found in the ```Phylosim-Scripts``` folder.

 2. MEGA-11